1977 anti-Tamil pogrom: Aftermath

-More than 75,000 plantation Tamils became victims of racial and ethnic violence and were forced to relocate to parts of North and East Sri Lanka.
-The events during the pogrom radicalized Tamil youths, convincing many that the TULF's strategy of using legal and constitutional means to achieve independence would never work, and armed insurrection was the only way forward.
+More than 75,000 plantation Tamils became victims of ethnic violence and were forced to relocate to northern and eastern Sri Lanka.
+The pogrom radicalized Tamil youths, convincing many that the TULF's strategy of using legal and constitutional means to achieve independence would never work, and armed struggle was the only way forward.
 The outbreak of the pogrom highlighted the TULF's inability to provide safety for the Tamils.
-It was only after the pogrom, the TELO and LTTE, the two major Tamil liberation groups began an active campaign for a separate Tamil Eelam.
+It was only after the pogrom the TELO and LTTE, the two major Tamil militant groups, began an active campaign for a separate Tamil Eelam.
+Sathasivam Krishnakumar, who would later become a leading member of the LTTE under the nom de guerre "Kittu", stated that he joined the LTTE after feeling anguish and anger when he volunteered to help Tamil refugees in Jaffna who fled the south after the 1977 riots.
 Uma Maheswaran, a TULF activist, joined the LTTE in 1977 and was made the organization's chairman by Velupillai Prabhakaran.
 Many such Tamil activists began to join various Tamil militant groups to fight for separate statehood.

+According to Manogaran, the LTTE increased their campaign of violence against police and army personnel, in turn the armed forces and the police escalated their violence against innocent citizens in order to suppress the youth movement and discourage support for it.
+Concerned that the 1977 anti-Tamil riots had alienated Tamils community, the government felt the need to appease them.
+A new constitution was enacted in September 1977, which recognized Tamil as a national language and improved Tamil language provisions for Tamils to have better public sector employment opportunities as a first step.
+The violence continued even though the government proscribed underground movements such as the Liberation Tiger Movement in Order No. 16 of 1978.
+On 7 September 1978, Air Ceylon flight 4R-ACJ was bombed by suspected militants, which along with attacks on its security forces and informants compelled the government to pass several harsh legislation, some of which became permanent.
+The relationship between Tamils and Sinhalese was severely strained, with the risk of another communal disturbance.